 Plan a visit to Cars Land at Disney California Adventure just before sunset.
 At dusk, Sh-Boom plays as the neon lights go on down Route 66, just like in the movie.
 The time is NOT posted anywhere so you just have to plan to be in the area around sunset!
 Read more on MomEndeavors.com

-Expert Tips for your Disney Vacation – Walt Disney World Florida
+Expert Disney World Tips for your Disney Vacation – Walt Disney World Florida

-There are so many behind the scenes tours you can take at Walt Disney World, including the Disney Youth Education series and the new Kingdom Keepers Quest where you can defeat the Villains from taking over the Kingdom!
+There are many behind the scenes tours you can take at Walt Disney World.
+Favorites include the Disney Youth Education series and the new Kingdom Keepers Quest.
 Read more on MyLifeIntheSun.com

-At first thought, encountering rain at Disney might seem to be a magic killer, but it’s actually a great time to slow down and enjoy the whimsical ambiance.
-If there are showers in the forecast, bring ponchos for the family and plan to ride the rides in the rain (yes, rides run in the rain, assuming there is no lightning) and meet as many characters as you can.
-Space Mountain is ideal since it’s an indoor rollercoaster as well as It’s a Small World.
-On the other hand, Splash Mountain and Kali River Rapids are water rides, so they are great for visitors who don’t mind getting wet.
+At first thought, encountering rain at Disney might seem to be a magic killer.
+Actually, it’s a great time to slow down and enjoy the whimsical ambiance.
+If there are showers in the forecast, bring ponchos for the family and plan to ride the rides in the rain.
+Many rides run in the rain, assuming there is no lightning.
+This is also a great time to meet as many characters as you can.
+Indoor rides such as Space Mountain and It’s a Small World are ideal.
+Splash Mountain and Kali River Rapids are water rides, so why not ride them in the rain?
 The Princess Fairytale Hall and Mickey’s Toontown Fair both offer indoor meet and greets with celebrity characters.
 In case you forget—the gift shops all around the park sell ponchos.
 Read more on TheVacationGals.com

 Expert Tips for your Disney Vacation – Disney Cruises